bbglab/oncodrive3d/README.md

 pip install oncodrive3d
 ```

-You can obtain the latest code from the repository and install it for development with pip:
+Alternatively, you can obtain the latest code from the repository and install it for development with pip:

 ```bash
 git clone https://github.com/bbglab/oncodrive3d.git